hermangroup/docs/wallets/dashcore/interface.rst

 .. figure:: img/overview.png

-   The Dash Core Overview tab
+   The Historia Core Overview tab

 The left part of the main area is divided into two areas.
 The upper area shows your balances:

 Available
   This shows your current liquid balance.
-This is the amount of Dash you can spend now.
+This is the amount of Historia you can spend now.

 Pending